charge-valtech/faststream-prototype/README.md

-# csr-faststream-ui
+# faststream-prototype

-UI repository for the Civil Service Resourcing - Fast Track project
+Prototype for the Civil Service Fast Stream service

+npm install to get dependencies, run with 'grunt dev' build with 'grunt proto'.